aurrelhebert/warp10-zeppelin-quantumviz/README.md

 ## Interpreter QuantumViz

-** Quantumviz interpreter is migrating, this documentation is no longer relevant for the master version.
-Use 0.6.1 branches for stable version. **
+** Quantumviz has migrated, this documentation corresponds now to a new QuantumViz release (1.6.1).
+Use 0.6.1 branches for older version.**

+## Requirement
+Quantumviz version 1.6.1 must be deployed somewhere (for example directly inside zeppelin-web).
+To work with QuantumViz interpreter, data to plot have to be stored previously in the global resource scope, using an interpreter.
+The format can be an object in [QuantumViz](https://github.com/cityzendata/warp10-quantumviz/blob/master/examples/example-warp10-display-chart-syntax.html) format, a GTS series, or a GTS list.

-## New Syntax of QuantumViz interpreter
+## Syntax of QuantumViz interpreter

+The input string for the QuantumViz interpreter is now a ** JSON String**.

+There is four different fields : *data*, *default-width*, *default-height* and *type*.

+The type key can be or *graph* to plot the series as a graph or *geo* as a geographical map.
+By default a graph is plotted.
+The keys default-width are default-height used to set the default width and height for each graphs.
+Those keys are optionnals, and are set by default to 600px for the height and 95 % for the width.
+The key data is use to load the specific data to visualize.
+This key is required.

+The data object can have different fields :
+	-	*series* (required) corresponds to the object to load in Zeppelin pool.
+It can be object directly in QuantumViz format, GTS series, or a GTS list.
+    - 	*width* (optional) the width or the current graph.
+    -   *interpolate* (optional) change the interpolation of the graph.
+By default, it is QuantumViz value : interpolate.
+    -   *timestamps* (optional) the time display (timestamps or date).
+By default, it is QuantumViz value : false.
+    -   *xLabel* (optional) used to name the x axis.
+By default, there is no name.
+    -   *yLabel* (optional) used to name the y axis.
+By default, there is no name.

+Example of the syntax of the QuantumViz interpreter for Zeppelin
 ```
 {
     "data" :
         [
-            { "series" : "map", "width" : "600px", "interpolate" : "step-before", xLabel : "x", yLabel : "y", timestamp : false },
+            { "series" : "map", "width" : "600px", "interpolate" : "step-before", xLabel : "x", yLabel : "y", timestamps : true },
             { "series" : "map", "width" : "600px" },
             { "series" : "singleGTS", "width" : "600px", "interpolate" : "step-before", xLabel : "x" }
         ],